jon-tow/maze-solver/README.md

 # Maze Solver
-An application for visualizing graph theory based algorithms in a maze environment.
+An applicaiton for visualizing the basic uniformed search algorithms, depth-first and breadth-first.

 ## Screenshot
 ![Maze Solver](maze-solver.gif)